AJ747/user_io/README.md

 > **IMPORTANT**
 >
-> Button and LED-states are all updated in the TIMx IRQ handler, this can take some time.
+> Button, LED-states and "intervals" are all updated in the TIMx IRQ handler, this can take some time.
 Advised to use lowest IRQ priority for TIMx if possible.
 >
 > See [step 2 - Timer setup (Alternative method)](#2-timer-setup-alternative-method) for an alternative method where we set a simple flag in the TIMx IRQ handler and run the User IO handler in the main-loop.
 >